sparklingrobots/nano2017/second_draft/meta/Plot.md

 But they don't solve it in time to save the Delvers.
 And the Bad Guys have proven that this kind of secretive culture & structure is too dangerous.
 So Lo knows her next phase in life is teaching the Delver skills to everyoe.

 PRELUDE: The Pale Man is infected with the badness.
-[Still need to understand what the badness is...]

 EXCITING: Willow can regenerate basically if you just stick a branch of it in the earth.
 Nearly immortal.

-The tree has a long-hidden fungus inside of it which

-They have to sing a song to correct an infection that is spreading from a mold/fungus.
-The song works by [a long rabbithole on tvtropes later].

 When they sing this song, they broadcast it widely using the transmitter they stole from the warehouse, where the BG were using it to amplify the spread of the virus.